scottmcguire/libra-qe_interface/README.md

    to degeneracy problem or multireference character of the electronic wavefunction, a fermi population is considered and calculation is restarted.
 This is done automatiocally in the main script.
+   QUESTION: How do I prepare xi.exp.in file for wavefunction export calculation using Quantum Espresso?
 ```

 ----------------------------------------------